AAA pulls back from offering insurance in Florida, following Farmers

 AAA declined to say how many customers won't have their policies renewed, saying only that the change will affect "a small percentage" of policy holders.

 The company is the fourth insurer over the last year say it is backing away from insuring Floridians, a sign extreme weather linked to climate change is destabilizing the insurance market.
-On Tuesday, Farmers Insurance said it will no longer offer coverage in the state, affecting roughly 100,000 customers.
+Farmers Insurance recently said it will no longer offer coverage in the state, affecting roughly 100,000 customers.

 Farmers said the move will affect only company-branded policies, which make up about 30% of its policies sold in the state.